IT-BAER/nc-samewindow/README.md

 1. Download the latest release from the [releases page](https://github.com/nextcloud/samewindow/releases)
 2. Extract the archive to your Nextcloud apps directory
 3. Enable the app through the Nextcloud admin interface
-4. Configure the settings in the admin panel

-## Configuration

-The app can be configured through the admin settings:

-- **Enable/Disable**: Toggle the functionality on/off
-- **Target Selectors**: CSS selectors for links that should be modified (default: `a[target="_blank"], a[target="_new"]`)
-- **Exclude Selectors**: CSS selectors for links that should be excluded from modification (default: `.external-link, .new-window-link`)

 ## How it Works

 1. The app loads on all user pages (not login or public pages)
-2. It scans for links matching the configured target selectors
+2. It scans for links with target="_blank" or target="_new" within widgets
-3. Removes the `target` attribute from matching links (unless they match exclude selectors)
+3. Removes the `target` attribute from matching links (unless they are in navigation or headers)
 4. Adds event listeners to handle click events appropriately
 5. Uses mutation observers to handle dynamically added content